Intensive Outpatient Treatment for Troubled Teens

-Our outpatient treatment is an afternoon program to treat adolescents who need more than weekly therapy while they maintain their current school schedule.
+Our outpatient treatment for troubled teens is an afternoon program to treat adolescents who need more than weekly therapy while they maintain their current school schedule.

 In this afterschool program, we focus on teen mental health, treating individuals aged 13 to 17 with mild symptoms of depression, anxiety, trauma, behavioral issues, or substance use.